-b) The Board of Directors must notify NHS Improvement and the Council of Governors without delay and should consider whether it is in the public interest to bring to public attention all relevant information which is not public knowledge concerning a material change in:

-- the NHS foundation trust's financial condition;

-- the performance of its business; and/or - the NHS foundation trust's expectations as to its performance which, if made public, would be likely to lead to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS foundation trust.
+- a) The Board of Directors must notify NHS Improvement and the Council of governors without delay and should consider whether it is in the public's interest to bring to the public attention, any major new developments in the NHS foundation trust's sphere of activity which are not public knowledge, which it is able to disclose and which may lead by virtue of their effect on its assets and liabilities, or financial position or on the general course of its business, to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS foundation trust. - b) The Board of Directors must notify NHS Improvement and the Council of Governors without delay and should consider whether it is in the public interest to bring to public attention all relevant information which is not public knowledge concerning a material change in: - the NHS foundation trust's financial condition; - the performance of its business; and/or - the NHS foundation trust's expectations as to its performance which, if made public, would be likely to lead to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS foundation trust.

 Part of schedule A (see above) Relating to Code of Governance reference 69.
+6: Comply or explain Board / Audit Committee C.3.1 Summary of requirement - The Board should establish an audit committee composed of at least three members who are all independent non-executive directors

+70. 6: Comply or explain Council of Governors / Audit Committee C.3.3

+Summary of requirement - The Council should take the lead in agreeing with the audit committee the criteria for appointing, re-appointing and removing external auditors.

+Compliant.

+71. 6: Comply or explain Council of Governors C.3.6 / Audit Committee

+Summary of requirement - The NHS foundation trust should appoint an external auditor for a period of time which allows the auditor to develop a strong understanding of the finances, operations and forward plans of the NHS foundation trust.

+Compliant.

-6: Comply or explain Board / Audit Committee C.3.1 rry of requirement - The Board shoul rs who are all independent non-executiv osed of at least three Compli ant 70.
-6: Comply or explain Council of Governors / Audit Committee C.3.3 iry of requirement - The Council sho ing, re-appointing and removing extern audit committee the criteria for Compli ant.
-71. 6: Comply or explain Council of Governors / Audit Committee C.3.6 allows t rry of requirement - The NHS foundate he auditor to develop a strong understa andation trust.
-Compli ant.
-72. 6: Comply or explain Council of Governors C.3.7 Summary of requirement - When the Council ends an external auditor's appointment in disputed circumstances, the chairperson should write to NHSI/E informing it of the reasons behind the decision.
-Not ap plicable in 2019/20 73.
-6: Comply or explain Audit Committee C.3.8 Summary of requirement - The audit committee should review arrangements that allow staff of the NHS foundation trust and other individuals where relevant, to raise, in confidence, concerns about possible improprieties in matters of financial reporting and control, clinical quality, patient safety or other matters.
-An ann Compliant.
+72. 6: Comply or explain Council of Governors C.3.7 ----- ---------------------- ---------------------- -------

+Summary of requirement - When the Council ends an external auditor's appointment in disputed circumstances, the chairperson should write to NHSI/E informing it of the reasons behind the decision.

+73. 6: Comply or explain Audit Committee C.3.8 ----- ---------------------- ----------------- -------

+Summary of requirement - The audit committee should review arrangements that allow staff of the NHS foundation trust and other individuals where relevant, to raise, in confidence, concerns about possible improprieties in matters of financial reporting and control, clinical quality, patient safety or other matters.

+Compliant.
 In 2019/20, RSM UK acted as providers of the Trust's local counter fraud specialist service.
 An annual work plan was agreed and delivery was overseen by the audit committee.
 Counter fraud policies and procedures are widely publicised for staff and are included as part of the new staff induction process.